melanchall/drywetmidi/Docs/articles/file-reading-writing/Lazy-reading-writing.md

 }
 ```

 With this approach each call of [ReadToken](xref:Melanchall.DryWetMidi.Core.MidiTokensReader.ReadToken) method will read next portion of data from a MIDI file (in fact, the internal reader in DryWetMIDI uses the buffer of `4096` bytes by default, the size of this buffer can be adjusted via [BufferSize](xref:Melanchall.DryWetMidi.Core.ReaderSettings.BufferSize) property of [ReadingSettings.ReaderSettings](xref:Melanchall.DryWetMidi.Core.ReadingSettings.ReaderSettings)).
-So the memory consumption will be almost always constant (despite a MIDI file size) and low.
-But of course there's the price – slower reading and much more difficult implementation of some logic and algorithms needed for your application.
-Also many high level tools provided by DryWetMIDI will be unavailable.
+So, the memory consumption will be almost always constant (despite a MIDI file size) and low.
+But of course, there's the price – slower reading and much more difficult implementation of some logic and algorithms needed for your application.
+Also, many high level tools provided by DryWetMIDI will be unavailable.

 Some useful methods can be found in the [MidiTokensReaderUtilities](xref:Melanchall.DryWetMidi.Core.MidiTokensReaderUtilities) class.
 Following example shows how you can calculate count of all _A#_ notes for each track chunk ([EnumerateObjects](xref:Melanchall.DryWetMidi.Interaction.GetObjectsUtilities.EnumerateObjects*) method also used):